 - Ujamaa Residential College – celebrating the rich and diverse cultures of the African Diaspora

 - Veterans House – joining together the student-veteran community and civic-minded undergraduate and graduate students to live in a communal, co-ed environment

 - Language House – More information coming soon.

 You will be asked to answer brief essay questions for each community to which you apply.
 You may apply to as many communities as you like.
 Each community has a separate selection process, so you may be accepted to multiple communities.

-The priority early application deadline is Tuesday, November 10, 2020.
+The priority early application deadline is Thursday, November 13, 2022.
 Applicants who submit their applications by this deadline will be given priority consideration in the selection process (but remember that each community has a separate selection process).
-Applicants who submit their application by the priority deadline will receive communication from the individual communities by the end of the fall semester (by December 18, 2020) as to whether they were selected at the priority deadline or will be moving to the regular decision process.
+Applicants who submit their application by the priority deadline will receive communication from the individual communities by the end of the fall semester as to whether they were selected at the priority deadline or will be moving to the regular decision process.

-Applicants who apply by the regular decision deadline of Tuesday, February 16, 2021 (extended from Feb.
-8) will be notified before the Program House room selection on Feb.
-24, 2021 as to whether they have been offered a spot in the communities to which they applied.
-NOTE: This is NOT the same as signing a housing contract.
-You can change your mind about where you would like to live until you do sign a housing contract.
-The themed living community housing selection process will take place prior to General Room Selection).
+Applicants who apply by the regular decision deadline of Wednesday, February 1, 2023 will be notified before room selection as to whether they have been offered a spot in the communities to which they applied.
+NOTE: This is NOT the same as signing a housing license.
+You can change your mind about where you would like to live until you do sign a housing license.
+The themed living community housing selection process will take place prior to General Room Selection.

 Remember that you can get involved in any community at any time by signing up to be an out-of-house member!
 You get all of the benefits as current residents, and it's a great way to learn about the communities and the people you may be living with next year.